-New imaging test aids Alzheimer's diagnosisAugust 23rd, 2012 in Alzheimer's disease & dementia /
+New imaging test aids Alzheimer's diagnosisAugust 23, 2012 in Medicine & Health / Alzheimer's disease & dementia

 In research studies, scientists regularly use positron emission tomography (PET) scans to detect signs of Alzheimer's disease.
 Now, Washington University physicians at Barnes-Jewish Hospital are the first in Missouri to offer a new type of PET scan for patients with memory disorders and other forms of cognitive impairment who are not involved in research studies.

 This new imaging test is now available to patients being evaluated for Alzheimer's disease because the U.S. Food and Drug Administration (FDA) recently approved the use of a radioactive diagnostic agent, Amyvid™ (Florbetapir F 18 Injection), for use in a clinical setting.

 The agent detects neuritic plaques, a hallmark of Alzheimer's disease, by binding to abnormal deposits of the protein beta-amyloid that develop in the brains of patients with the disorder.
 This makes the plaques "light up" during a PET scan.

 "We're using the scans in patients whose cognitive function is impaired," says Farrokh Dehdashti, MD, professor of radiology in the Division of Nuclear Medicine at the Mallinckrodt Institute of Radiology.
 "First, the patient sees a neurologist, or other specialist in cognitive disorders, to confirm that a test like this would be appropriate, and then we conduct the PET scan to learn whether amyloid plaques are present.
 In that way, the test allows both doctors and patients to have a better idea of whether the patient's cognitive impairment is related to Alzheimer's disease or some other illness."